element-plus/element-plus/website/docs/en-US/installation.md

   (<a href='https://codepen.io/iamkun'>@iamkun</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-If you are using npm and wish to apply webpack, please continue to the next page: [Quick Start](/#/en-US/component/quickstart).
+If you are using npm and wish to apply bundler, please continue to the next page: [Quick Start](/#/en-US/component/quickstart).